 Operating expenses consist of the direct, indirect, and other general administrative expenses of the Reserve Banks for priced services and the expenses of the Board related to the development of priced services.
-Board expenses were $5.4 million in 2017 and $5.0 million in 2016.
+Board expenses were $5.1 million in 2018 and $5.4 million in 2017.

-In accordance with ASC 715, the Reserve Bank priced services recognized qualified pension-plan operating expenses of $31.9 million in 2017 and $34.4 million in 2016.
-Operating expenses also include the nonqualified net pension expense of $3.3 million in 2017 and $4.9 million in 2016.
+In accordance with ASC 715, the Reserve Bank priced services recognized qualified pension-plan operating expenses of $26.5 million in 2018 and $31.9 million in 2017.
+Operating expenses also include the nonqualified net pension expense of $5.0 million in 2018 and $3.3 million in 2017.
 The adoption of ASC 715 does not change the systematic approach required by generally accepted accounting principles to recognize the expenses associated with the Reserve Banks' benefit plans in the income statement.
 As a result, these expenses do not include amounts related to changes in the funded status of the Reserve Banks' benefit plans, which are reflected in AOCI.

 The income statement by service reflects revenue, operating expenses, imputed costs, other income and expenses, and cost recovery.
-The tax rates associated with imputed taxes were 22.7 percent and 21.6 percent for 2017 and 2016, respectively.
+The tax rate associated with imputed taxes was 22.7 percent for 2018 and 2017, respectively.